contentful/preview-demo/README.md

 After downloading this repo, open the project's location on your computer and run "npm install" from your terminal to install the dependencies.

 # Step 3
-After installing the dependencies run the "npm setup" command to configure the app. type in the keys at the prompt.
+After installing the dependencies run the "npm run setup" command to configure the app. type in the keys at the prompt.